solid/process/test-suite-panel-charter.md

 The panel within the framework of the W3C Solid CG and the Solid Project will complement the development of technical reports and support the communication of implementation reports.
 Features that are not implemented due to time constraints can be put into a non-normative "roadmap" document for future work.
 The scope will include:

-* Human- and machine-readable units of information at any level of granularity is available from technical reports, test reviews and reports, test suite design, test environment and setup, individual tests, and software implementations.
+* Human- and machine-readable units of information at any level of granularity are available from technical reports, test reviews and reports, test suite design, test environment and setup, individual tests, and software implementations.
 * Evaluation tools (software programs or online services) that help determine implementation conformance.
 * Vocabularies for technical reports, test suite design, tests, and test reports.
 * Documentation detailing setting up a test environment, authoring and running tests, reviewing tests, and publishing reports.